-Casinos throughout the US closed starting mid-March in an effort to help slow the spread of coronavirus.
+Casinos throughout the US closed starting in mid-March in an effort to help slow the spread of the coronavirus.
 In June, casinos in Las Vegas and around the country started to reopen.
-There was some pent-up demand in locals markets like Arizona where there were lines with people cheering as they entered casinos for the first time in weeks.
+There was some pent-up demand in local markets like Arizona, where there were lines with people cheering as they entered casinos for the first time in weeks.

 Even if tourists from around the world are interested in flying, there’s little to enjoy in Las Vegas besides gaming and dining.
-Nightclubs are either closed or open with a new mellow vibe.
+Nightclubs are either closed or are open with a new mellow vibe.
 Additionally, shows and concerts — long-standing pillars of Las Vegas — remain dark.
-Meanwhile, there are no conventions to draw business travelers in Las Vegas.
-Even CES — slated for early January 2021 — announced it will go virtual.
+Meanwhile, there are no conventions to draw business travelers to Vegas.
+Even CES, slated for early January 2021, has announced that it will go virtual.

-Las Vegas Sands was the first casino operator based in the US to report its second-quarter earnings and it wasn’t pretty.
+Las Vegas Sands was the first casino operator based in the US to report its second-quarter earnings, and it wasn’t pretty.
 Revenue was down 97.1% from the same period last year.
 That’s just under a $1 billion loss from last year.
-This shows the worldwide reach of the pain from coronations.
-Sands only operates The Venetian and The Palazzo in the US.
+This shows the worldwide reach of the pain from the coronavirus.
+Sands operates only The Venetian and The Palazzo in the US.
 The latter hotel is currently closed during the week due to a lack of demand.

 National casino layoffs

 Casinos around the country have reopened with limited capacity.
 Atlantic City is currently operating without indoor dining and a 25% capacity on the gaming floor.
 Casinos in Las Vegas are allowed 50% capacity in restaurants and on the casino floor.
 However, bars that don’t serve food are also closed.

 The hope for casino operators was that the measures to slow the spread of coronavirus wouldn’t last long.
 It’s been more than a month since casinos reopened, and it doesn’t appear as though the virus is going away anytime soon.